codefoster/scully-api/README.md

-# regatta-api
+# Overview
-This is the web API for the Regatta project.
+This is the web API for the Scully project.

 # Getting Started
 ```